A Guest Post on Orbiting – Why People Do it, and Why They Really, Really Shouldn’t

 Bad news.
 You just landed in their orbit.

-Definition: Making it aware to your ex that you are looking at their life on social media while continuing to avoid contact by all other means.
+Orbiting Definition: Making it clear to your ex that you are looking at their life on social media while continuing to avoid contact by all other means.

 Now, You probably have friends you haven’t seen in years that do this too – your old college roommate or that co-worker from 5 years ago.
 But in those cases, everyone is cool with it.